 Hamsters can come to harm or even suffer a fatal accident if they escape from their cage, so should a hamster escape it is vital to capture it and return it to the safety of its cage as soon as possible.
-However, escaped hamsters can often be difficult to find, so it may be necessary to set a humane trap as follows to capture it.

 When the hamster becomes active at night, it should follow the food trail up the steps and smell the food in the bucket, leading it to fall into the bucket as it investigates.
 Once the hamster has landed in the bucket it will be unable to get out and will be ready to be returned safely to its cage in the morning.

 If the hamster is not captured on the first night, then it may be necessary to leave the trap for several nights, until the escaped hamster is captured.